Culture 文化

 Seiza 正座 and Zarei 座礼, two fundamental practices in Aikido, embody profound cultural and philosophical significance rooted in Japanese tradition.
 Sei means correct or proper, and Za means sit, so Seiza literally means “correct sitting.”
 It holds deep historical roots in Japanese culture, particularly within martial arts and ceremonial contexts.
 In Aikido, practitioners assume the Seiza position by kneeling with their buttocks resting on their heels, both feet flat on the mat, and the big toes may slightly overlap, maintaining an upright posture with a straight spine.
 Hands rest on the thighs with palms facing down.
 Taking slow, deep breaths, practitioners relax and cultivate a sense of openness and receptivity.…

-Unleashing the Power of Aikido: Arcade Fighters in Motion
+Unleashing the Power of Aiki: Arcade Fighters in Motion

-Arcade fighting games have long served as arenas where diverse martial arts styles collide, and among the plethora of techniques showcased in these games, Aikido and its akin martial arts have secured their place in the roster of iconic characters.
-This article delves into the portrayal of Aikido and similar disciplines in arcade fighting games, examining their impact on character design and gameplay dynamics.
+Arcade fighting games have long served as arenas where diverse martial arts styles collide.
+Among the plethora of techniques showcased in these games, Aikido and similar martial arts have secured their place in the roster of iconic characters.
+This article delves into the portrayal of Aikido and akin disciplines in arcade fighting games, examining their impact on character design and gameplay dynamics.
 Aikido, renowned for its focus on redirecting an opponent’s energy with harmonious movement, has intrigued game developers aiming to craft distinctive and authentic characters.
-The core tenets of this martial art such as blending, circular motion, and joint locks align seamlessly with the dynamic and acrobatic…
+The core tenets of this martial art, such as blending, circular motion, and joint locks, align seamlessly with the dynamic and acrobatic nature of…

 • Culture 文化